O1ahmad/ansible-role-zecminer/README.md

 - hash of settings used to customize the `[Service]` unit configuration and execution environment of the `zecminer` **systemd** service.

 #### Uninstall

-Support for uninstalling and removing artifacts necessary for provisioning allows for users/operators to return a target host to its configured state prior to application of this role.
-This can be useful for recycling nodes and perhaps providing more graceful/managed transitions between tooling upgrades.

-_The following variable(s) can be customized to manage this uninstall process:_

 `perform_uninstall: <true | false>` (**default**: `false`)
 - whether to uninstall and remove all artifacts and remnants of this `zecminer` installation on a target host (**see**: `handlers/main.yml` for details)